-- 8.3.4 If any individual P falls outside the designated range for recovery, that parameter has failed the acceptance criteria.
-A check standard containing each parameter that failed the criteria must be analyzed as described in Section 8.4. - 8.4 If any parameter fails the acceptance criteria for recovery in Section 8.3, a QC check standard containing each parameter that failed must be prepared and analyzed. - NOTE: The frequency for the required analysis of a QC check standard will depend upon the number of parameters being simultaneously tested, the complexity of the sample matrix, and the performance of the laboratory. - 8.4.1 Prepare the QC check standard by adding 10 μ L of QC check sample concentrate (Section 8.2.1 or 8.3.2) to 5 mL of reagent water.
+- 8.4.1 Prepare the QC check standard by adding 10 μ L of QC check sample concentrate (Section 8.2.1 or 8.3.2) to 5 mL of reagent water.
 The QC check standard needs only to contain the parameters that failed criteria in the test in Section 8.3. - 8.4.2 Analyze the QC check standard to determine the concentration measured (A) of each parameter.
 Calculate each percent recovery (P_s) as 100 (A/T)%, where T is the true value of the standard concentration. - 8.4.3 Compare the percent recovery (P_s) for each parameter with the corresponding QC acceptance criteria found in Table 2.
 Only parameters that failed the test in Section 8.3 need to be compared with these criteria.
 If the recovery of any such parameter falls outside the designated range, the laboratory performance for that parameter is judged to be out of control, and the problem must be immediately identified and corrected.
 The analytical result for that parameter in the unspiked sample is suspect and may not be reported for regulatory compliance purposes. - As part of the QC program for the laboratory, method accuracy for wastewater samples must be assessed and records must be maintained.
-After the analysis of five spiked wastewater samples as in Section 8.3, calculate the average percent recovery (P) and the standard deviation of the percent recovery (s_p).
-Express the accuracy assessment as a percent recovery interval from P-2 s_p to P+2 s_p .
-If P=90% and p=10%, for example, the accuracy interval is expressed as 70-110%.
+After the analysis of five spiked wastewater samples as in Section 8.3, calculate the average percent recovery (\mathbf{P}) and the standard deviation of the percent recovery (\mathbf{s}p).
+Express the accuracy assessment as a percent recovery interval from \mathbf{P} -2 \mathbf{s}p to \mathbf{P} +2 \mathbf{s}p .
+If \mathbf{P} =90% and \mathbf{p} s =10%, for example, the accuracy interval is expressed as 70-110%.
 Update the accuracy assessment for each parameter on a regular basis (e.g., after each 5-10 new accuracy measurements). - 8.6 It is recommended that the laboratory adopt additional quality assurance practices for use with this method.
 The specific practices that are most productive depend upon the needs of the laboratory and the nature of the samples.
 Field duplicates may be analyzed to assess the precision of the environmental measurements.
 When doubt exists over the identification of a peak on the chromatogram, confirmatory techniques such as gas chromatography with a dissimilar column, specific element detector, or mass spectrometer must be used.
-Whenever possible, the laboratory should analyze standard reference materials and participate in relevant performance evaluation studies.

-8.7 The analyst should monitor both the performance of the analytical system and the effectiveness of the method in dealing with each sample matrix by spiking each sample, standard, and reagent water blank with surrogate compounds (e.g., α , α , α ,-trifluorotoluene) that encompass the range of the temperature program used in this method.
-From stock standard solutions prepared as in Section 6.6, add a volume to give 750 μg of each surrogate to 45 mL of reagent water contained in a 50-mL volumetric flask, mix and dilute to volume for a concentration of 15 mg/μL.
-Add 10 μL of this surrogate spiking solution directly into the 5 mL syringe with every sample and reference standard analyzed.
+Whenever possible, the laboratory should analyze standard reference materials and participate in relevant performance evaluation studies. - 8.7 The analyst should monitor both the performance of the analytical system and the effectiveness of the method in dealing with each sample matrix by spiking each sample, standard, and reagent water blank with surrogate halocarbons.
+A combination of bromochloromethane, 2-bromo-1-chloropropane, and 1,4-dichlorobutane is recommended to encompass the range of the temperature program used in this method.
+From stock standard solutions prepared as in Section 6.5, add a volume to give 750 μ g of each surrogate to 45 mL of reagent water contained in a 50 mL volumetric flask, mix and dilute to volume for a concentration of 15 ng/ μ L. Add 10 μ L of this surrogate spiking solution directly into the 5 mL syringe with every sample and reference standard analyzed.
 Prepare a fresh surrogate spiking solution on a weekly basis.
 If the internal standard calibration procedure is being used, the surrogate compounds may be added directly to the internal standard spiking solution (Section 7.4.2).